 End Human Trafficking

 "Our fight against human trafficking is one of the great human rights causes of our time, and the United States will continue to lead it — in partnership with you.
 The change we seek will not come easy, but we can draw strength from the movements of the past.
-For we know that every life saved — in the words of that great Proclamation — is 'an act of justice'; worthy of 'the considerate judgment of mankind, and the gracious favor of Almighty God'."-President Barack Obama
+For we know that every life saved — in the words of that great Proclamation — is 'an act of justice'; worthy of 'the considerate judgment of mankind, and the gracious favor of Almighty God'."

 - President Obama's Clinton Global Initiative (CGI) Speech

-- Fact Sheet: the Obama Administration Announces Efforts to Combat Human Trafficking at Home and Abroad
+- Fact Sheet: The Obama Administration Announces Efforts to Combat Human Trafficking at Home and Abroad

 - Fact Sheet: Executive Order Strengthening Protections Against Trafficking in Persons in Federal Contracts